-The standards, rating guidelines, and indicators offered here are designed to enable PCC Community Markets to source Chinook salmon in a way that supports recovery of Southern Resident Killer Whales (SRKW), their Chinook salmon prey, or other vulnerable species.
+The standards, rating guidelines, and indicators offered here are designed to enable PCC Community Markets to source Chinook salmon in a way that supports recovery of Southern Resident Killer Whales (SRKW) and their Chinook salmon prey.
 This work was prepared in response to PCC's request for precautionary, place-based purchasing standards that neither usurp nor erode Southern Resident whales' access to Chinook.